Knifa/led-matrix-zmq-http-bridge/README.md

 ## Zeroconf

-The API is published as a Zeroconf service under the type `_lmz-control-api._tcp.local.`.
+The bridge is published as a Zeroconf service under the type `_lmz-http-bridge._tcp.local.`.